kristianmandrup/infomatrix-blog/_posts/toolbelt.md

     ...
 ```

-Provides a configuration DSL on top of the raw config object.
+The Router provides a configuration DSL on top of the raw config object.
 Router and config DSL are decoupled, so you can create your own DSL.
-Customizable internal asynchronous pipeline.
+It is essentially a customizable internal asynchronous pipeline.

 - Want to add authentication?
 Just add a step to the pipeline that guards route access, cancel routing, redirect or allow navigation easily at any point.